cosmoinfinitas/Cosmo_NFT_Market/README.md

       ```sh
     npm install
     ```
-4. Run the live server on your terminal
+4. Run the live server from your terminal
       ```sh
       npm run dev
     ```